-Actors – Famous actors, including Alec Guinness, Katherine Hepburn, Audrey Hepburn and Grace Kelly.
+Actors – Famous actors, including Alec Guinness, Michael Caine, Katherine Hepburn, Audrey Hepburn and Grace Kelly.

 Adventurers – Famous adventurers and explorers, including Christopher Colombus, Marco Polo, Roald Amundsen and Neil Armstrong.

-Artists – A list of the great artists – Leonardo da Vinci, Claude Monet, Vincent Van Gogh, Pablo Picasso, Michelangelo and Rembrandt.
+Artists – A list of the great artists, including Leonardo da Vinci, Claude Monet, Vincent Van Gogh, Pablo Picasso, Michelangelo and Rembrandt.

-Business people – Famous businessmen/women.
-Including Bill Gates, Oprah Winfrey, Henry Ford and Steve Jobs.
+Business people – Famous businessmen and women.
+Including Bill Gates, Richard Branson, Donald Trump, Oprah Winfrey, Henry Ford and Steve Jobs.

 Comedians – Some of the great comedians including Charlie Chaplin, Groucho Marx, Peter Sellers, Johnny Carson and John Cleese.

-Entrepreneurs – Famous entrepreneurs who have set up and created successful business, including Henry Ford, Steve Jobs and Bill Gates.
+Entrepreneurs – Famous entrepreneurs who have set up and created successful businesses, including Henry Ford, Anita Roddick, Steve Jobs and Bill Gates.

-Female biographies – A list of famous women from Sappho and Cleopatra to Marilyn Monroe and Angela Merkel.
+Female biographies – A list of 100 famous women from Sappho and Cleopatra to Marilyn Monroe and Angela Merkel.

-Humanitarians – Famous people who have offered charitable service to others, including Mother Teresa, Florence Nightingale and Princess Diana.
+Humanitarians – Famous people who have offered charitable service to others, including Mother Teresa, William Wilberforce, Florence Nightingale and Princess Diana.

-Inventors – Famous inventors including Cai Lun, Leonardo da Vinci, Galileo, Sir Isaac Newton, James Watt and Samuel Morse.
+Inventors – Famous inventors including Cai Lun, Leonardo da Vinci, Galileo, Thomas Edison, Nikola Tesla, Sir Isaac Newton, James Watt and Samuel Morse.

-Military figures – Famous military leaders and soldiers – Alexander the Great, Napoleon, Ataturk, Erwin Rommel, Winston Churchill and Dwight Eisenhower.
+Military figures – Famous military leaders and soldiers, including Alexander the Great, Napoleon, Ataturk, Erwin Rommel, Winston Churchill and Dwight Eisenhower.

 Musicians – Famous musicians from classical music to popular music.
 Including Mozart, Beethoven, Bach and John Lennon.